How to appeal a council parking ticket

 You can also appeal using mitigating circumstances.
 You are admitting to parking illegally but providing reasons for doing so.
 For example, you were on holiday when a bay you were permitted to park in was suspended.
 So send evidence of flights, or death certificates if a bereavement, or doctor’s letter if you were sick.
 Some councils may allow your appeal if you are in financial hardship but you will need to provide evidence for this and you will be relying on someone’s good nature.

-When your appeal is not upheld
+When your appeal about a parking ticket is not upheld

 If your letter at the informal stage has failed you do have the option of carrying onto the formal second stage.
 Whilst 50% of appeals are upheld at this stage, strongly consider if you want to proceed as you risk higher costs.